heroku/heroku-gradle-plugin/README.md

 }
 ```

+### Authentication

+To issue deployment to [Heroku platform](https://id.heroku.com/login) pluging needs to authenticate
+with the following options:

+* Setup of an environment variable `HEROKU_API_KEY` containing the appropriate API key of your Heroku project.
+* TODO

 ## Development

 The heavy lifting for this plugin is done by the heroku-deploy library.
 The source code for that project can be found in the [heroku-maven-plugin repository](https://github.com/heroku/heroku-maven-plugin/tree/main/heroku-deploy).
 If you need to update that library, do this: